MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/nva-ha-content.md

 ---

-For detailed information and additional deployment options, see the ARM Templates used to deploy this solution.
+For detailed information and additional deployment options, see the Azure Resource Manager (ARM) Templates used to deploy this solution.

 > [!div class="nextstepaction"]
 > [Ingress/Egress with layer 7 NVAs ARM Template][ha-nva-l7-sample]